CHARLES A. WOOLLEY megalethosscope

 Carlo Ponti’s megalethoscope 1860s

-The carpet in the photograph of Ann Cotton (below, left) appears in other photographs by Woolley featuring the family of Louisa Ann Meredith in one, and the Aboriginal trio in another, both of which can be accurately dated to 1866.
-The carpet in the Nevin photographs also appears in Thomas and Elizabeth Nevin’s wedding photograph, July 1871.
-A wall-hanging which appears in a Woolley uncut photograph of Bishop Willson also appears in the Nevin photograph (below) of the woman with umbrella:
+The carpet in the photograph of Ann Cotton (below, left) appears in other photographs by Charles Woolley featuring the family of Louisa Ann Meredith in one, and a group of three Tasmanian Aborigines (McCullagh collection) in another, both of which can be accurately dated to 1866.
+The carpet in Nevin’s photographs also appears in his wedding photographs, taken in July 1871.
+A painted wall-hanging or backsheet featuring a tiled patio with Italianate balcony and a river meandering in the distance which appears in an uncut photograph of Bishop Willson (attributed to C. A. Woolley in the TMAG collections) also appears in Thomas Nevin’s portrait (below) of an unidentified woman seated with a closed umbrella:

 Top Left: Anne Cotton on Charles Woolley’s carpet (University of Tasmania Special Collections)